-Please send your responses by 10 July 2018 to cusc.team@nationalgrid.com.
-Please note that any responses received after the deadline or sent to a different email address may not receive due consideration by the Workgroup
+Please send your responses by 29 August 2019 to cusc.team@nationalgrideso.com.
+Please note that any responses received after the deadline or sent to a different email address may not receive due consideration by the CUSC Modifications Panel when it makes its final determination.

-Respondent: Laurence Barrett Laurence.Barrett@eon-uk.com Company Name: E.ON Do you believe that the proposed original better facilitate the Applicable CUSC Objectives?
-Please include your reasoning.
-For reference, the Applicable CUSC Objectives for the Use of System Charging Methodology are: ((a) That compliance with the use of system charging methodology facilitates effective competition in the generation and supply of electricity and (so far as is consistent therewith) facilitates competition in the sale, distribution and purchase of electricity; (b) That compliance with the use of system charging methodology results in charges which reflect, as far as is reasonably practicable, the costs (excluding any payments between transmission licensees which are made under and accordance with the STC) incurred by transmission licensees in their transmission businesses and which are compatible with standard licence condition C26 requirements of a connect and manage connection); (c) That, so far as is consistent with sub-paragraphs (a) and (b), the use of system charging methodology, as far as is reasonably practicable, properly takes account of the developments in transmission licensees' transmission businesses; (d) Compliance with the Electricity Regulation and any relevant legally binding decision of the European Commission and/or the Agency.
-These are defined within the National Grid Electricity Transmission plc Licence under Standard Condition C10, paragraph 1; and (e) Promoting efficiency in the implementation and administration of the CUSC arrangements.
+Respondent: Paul Youngman paul.youngman @drax.com Company Name: Drax Power Limited Do you believe that the proposed original or any of the alternatives better For reference, the Applicable CUSC objectives are: facilitate the Applicable CUSC Objectives?
+Please include Non-Standard (Charging) Objectives your reasoning. (a) That compliance with the use of system charging methodology facilitates effective competition in the generation and supply of electricity and (so far as is consistent therewith) facilitates competition in the sale, distribution and purchase of electricity; (b) That compliance with the use of system charging methodology results in charges which reflect, as far as is reasonably practicable, the costs (excluding any payments between transmission licensees which are made under and accordance with the STC) incurred by transmission licensees in their transmission businesses and which are compatible with standard licence condition C26 requirements of a connect and manage connection); (c) That, so far as is consistent with sub-paragraphs (a) and (b), the use of system charging methodology, as far as is reasonably practicable, properly takes account of the developments in transmission licensees' transmission businesses; (d) Compliance with the Electricity Regulation and any relevant legally binding decision of the